Pakistan Dog Breeds aren’t that common elsewhere in the world, but they are some of the most amazing dogs on the planet.

 For the most part, Gull Terriers are quite a healthy breed.

-Many genetic conditions found in dogs are a result of them being massively overbred (and interbred), which isn’t such a big problem with Gull Terriers because they’re not recognized by kennel clubs.
+Many genetic conditions found in dogs result from them being massively overbred (and interbred), which isn’t such a big problem with Gull Terriers because kennel clubs do not recognize them.

-This is usually what gives rise to genetic conditions because breeders have very strict requirements to adhere to, which often results in interbreeding.
+This usually gives rise to genetic conditions because breeders have strict requirements to adhere to, which often results in interbreeding.

-The only real conditions that are found in the breed are blindness and deafness, although these aren’t particularly common and only really set in when the dog gets older.
+The only real conditions found in the breed are blindness and deafness, although these aren’t particularly common and only really set in when the dog gets older.

-Overall, they’re quite a healthy breed, which is a big plus for many owners because it means you don’t have to spend ridiculous amounts of money on vet’s bills.
+Overall, they’re a healthy breed, which is a big plus for many owners because you don’t have to spend ridiculous amounts on vet bills.

 Much like other Asian dog breeds, it isn’t related to what we think of as sheepdogs, although this is a standard name given to any dog that guards livestock.